baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 #### Model architecture

-I have adopted two models.
+I have implemented two models.
 For the first one I began by implementing the similar archtecture from the LetNet lab, with no changes since my dataset is in grayscale.
 It has two convolutional layers with max pooling and RELU activation, a flattening layer, and then 3 fully connected layers with REUL activation.
 The original Lenet neural architechture diagram is shown as below:

 : ![alt text][image2]